emory-cs-infovis-master/design_lab/README.md

 1. You will work independently on the first sheet (brainstorming).
 2. You will work together as a group on the remaining sheets.
-3. Your group will collect and post your resulting sheets 2, 3, 4, and 5 to [Piazza](https://piazza.com/emory/fall2021/cs485cs584/home) under in-class exercises -> design lab.
+3. Your group will collect and post your resulting sheets 2, 3, 4, and 5 to Slack under in_class_exercises.

 Your [brainstorming page](http://fds.design/index.php/2015/06/25/sheet-1-brain-storm/) should make it clear that you explored the design space available for analyzing the dataset.
 You should follow the process for filtering, categorizing, and combining the many possible small ideas so that you hone in on the best possible solution.